Malden neighbors helping neighbors

 I like that PSC can use its resources to bless a neighborhood by providing food for those who are in need.
 It gives lift to the work that Malden Neighbors Helping Neighbors is doing.

-In the four months since our network formed, we have onboarded hundreds of volunteers whose hard work is clear from the stats.
+In the five months since our network formed, we have onboarded hundreds of volunteers whose hard work is clear from the stats.

 - Responded to aid requests from over 400 households in Malden